 - the type of personality traits that are most relevant to this job.

-To find your occupation of interest, you can use the alphabetical search or you can type the job title into the search function.
+To find occupations on the site, you can use the alphabetical search or you can type the job title into the search function.
 Note: check your spelling – the search function will only return searches for full job titles.

 Step 2 – Watch day-in-the-life videos for an idea of what it’s really like to work in a particular job.